zzGHzz/myvetools-demo/readme.md

 For developers who are not familiar with VeChainThor, one important thing they need to understand is that

-> A transaction can sequentially perform *multiple* tasks (e.g., transfering tokens or calling smart contracts), all initiated by the same transaction sender and each task is represented by a *clause*.
+> With VeChainThor, a transaction can sequentially perform *multiple* tasks (e.g., transfering tokens or calling smart contracts), all initiated by the same transaction sender.

+> Each task is represented by a *clause* in the system.

 Consequently, to invoke a particular contract function causing a state change, we need to

-1. First construct a clause,
+1. First construct a clause that does the job,
 2. Put the clause inside a transaction, and
 3. Send off the transaction for execution.

 Please keep this process in mind and it will help you better understand the example code later.
 More info about the transaction model can be found [here](https://docs.vechain.org/thor/learn/transaction-model.html).

-### Contract `A`
+### Target Contract

-Contract `A` is a simple smart contract that basically stores an integer and allows you change its value through function `set`.
+Contract `A` is created for this demo.
+It is a simple smart contract that basically stores an integer and allows you change its value through function `set`.

 ```solidity
 pragma solidity ^0.7.0;